GeoscienceAustralia/geophys_kml_server/README.md

 This application requires the geophys\_utils Python libraries available at <https://github.com/GeoscienceAustralia/geophys_utils>.

-Details on the netCDF encoding for point and line data can be viewed at <https://docs.google.com/document/d/1C-SsT1vOcAaPT_4jdY1S_NjUjbk-WbUjb1FCw7uPrxw/edit?usp=sharing>
+Details on the netCDF encoding for point and line geophysics data can be viewed at <https://docs.google.com/document/d/1C-SsT1vOcAaPT_4jdY1S_NjUjbk-WbUjb1FCw7uPrxw/edit?usp=sharing>

 Feedback, suggestions or contributions will be gratefully accepted.